|Court:||Delaware Court of Chancery|

 |Case Team:||Andrew Blumberg, Rebecca L. Reyhani|

-This stockholder derivative action challenges related-party transactions proposed and structured by BGC Partners, Inc’s (“BGC” or the “Company”) controlling stockholders, alleging that they intended to extract nearly $1 billion in cash from BGC while saddling the Company with massive debt to third-party lenders.
+This stockholder derivative action challenges related-party transactions proposed and structured by Howard Lutnick (“Lutnick”) and Cantor Fitzgerald, L.P. (“Cantor”), BGC Partners.
+Inc’s (“BGC” or the “Company”) controlling stockholders, to extract nearly $1 billion in cash from BGC while saddling the Company with massive debt to third-party lenders.
+The challenged transaction was approved through an unfair process by non-independent directors and resulted in unfair payments by BGC to Cantor affiliates.
+Lutnick, who is “famously sharp-elbowed” and has a “reputation as a Wall Street bruiser,” used his control of Cantor and BGC and the challenged transactions to pocket millions of dollars for himself at the expense of BGC’s public stockholders.